inBeat/inbeat-website/content/top-influencers/tiktok/fitness/_index.md

 ---
-title: Top 10 Fitness TikTok Influencers In 2023
+title: Top 10 Fitness TikTok Influencers In 2024
 description: >-
-  Find top fitness TikTok influencers in 2023.
-Most popular hashtags: #fyp #foryou #fitness #foryoupage.
+  Find top fitness TikTok influencers in 2024.
+Most popular hashtags: #foryou #fyp #foryoupage #fitness.
 platform: TikTok
-hits: 8104
+hits: 8108
-text_top: See the best TikTok profiles on inBeat.
+text_top: Analyze the most popular TikTok accounts on inBeat.
-text_bottom: inBeat has 8104 TikTok influencers like this for you to work with.
+text_bottom: Our database has 8108 TikTok influencers like this for you to connect with.
 profiles:
   - username: "fitness"
     fullname: >-